Trailheads March On Grant Park, Try To See Zoo Animals, Then Eat Other Animals At Woods Chapel.

 We found a fountain and splashed some water for them to drink.

 “We prefer Perrier,” Fio said.
-"With a slice of lime, please."
+"With a slice of lime, if you don't mind."

 “I like mine with a bump of bourbon,” Elvis added.
 "Hold the fruit."

 We ran to fetch their drink orders.
-These dogs are spoiled.
+These dogs are getting spoiled.

-We walked to the area overlooking Zoo Atlanta and strained to see the wild animals, but we saw none.
-They were either hiding (“We only come out for paid ticket holders!”) or they had escaped.
+Trailheads walked to the area overlooking Zoo Atlanta and strained to see the wild animals, but we saw none.
+They were either hiding (“We only come out for paid ticket holders, cheapskates!”) or they had escaped.
 We began watching our backs.
+Zoo animals are tricky.

-It’s a shame this area wasn’t developed back when The Ted was still the Braves’ homefield.
-There are good eateries everywhere.
+It’s a shame this area wasn’t developed back when The Ted was still the Braves’ homefield here because now good eateries are everywhere.

-We sent a missive to Roy to join the group for lunch, but he couldn’t make it down to Summerhill and back to Buckhead for his guitar lesson.
+We sent a missive to Roy to join the group for lunch, but he couldn’t make it down to Summerhill and back to Buckhead for his guitar lesson in the early afternoon.
 He was sad.
-As was his teacher.
-Roy isn't much of student.
+As was his teacher– Roy isn't much of student, and he gets tired of repeating himself.

 After a while, our friendly Woods Chapel food man delivered the goods, and we almost bit his hand.